SanjyotZade/similar-questions-identification/readme.md

 - data_processing.py: A script with methods for text data creation for model training.
 - model.py: A script with model architecture and training code.
-- inference.py: c two sentences as input and binary(yes/no) output indicating if sentences are duplicates
+- inference.py: A script with two sentences as input and binary(yes/no) output indicating if sentences are duplicates